How to Get Rid of Baby Eczema

 products for baby eczema

 Baby eczema is a broad term for a skin condition that causes areas or patches of red, itchy, and inflamed skin on babies.
-The type most commonly seen on babies is atopic dermatitis.
-It is thought to be an overreaction of the immune system.
+The type most commonly seen on babies is atopic dermatitis, and it is thought to be caused by an overreaction of their immune system.
+If you have a family history of asthma, allergies, or eczema itself, your baby is more likely to develop it.
+Although the exact cause is unknown, there are many theories about what can trigger baby eczema, which include various allergens, bacteria, and even genetic variations and mutations.

 Between 20 and 30 percent of people with eczema have a genetic variation that compromises the outermost layer of the skin.
 This makes it harder for the skin to retain moisture and to keep out foreign substances.
 This is just one of many genes likely involved in eczema.
+According to a study done by the American Academy of Pediatrics, about 10% of children are affected by eczema.
+They found that about 85% of cases develop before the age of 5, but more than half the cases are present in the first year of life!

 In this blog, we will cover: